cncf/toc/reviews/graduation-vitess.md

 **Have completed an independent and third party security audit**

-A third party security audit funded by the CNCF was performed in February 2019.
+A third-party security audit funded by the CNCF was performed in February 2019.
 The [full report](https://vitess.io/blog/2019-03-12-vitess-security-audit/) is available online.
 Only minor issues were discovered by the Cure53 team.
 To emphasize the first few sentences from the report's conclusion:

 > The results from this Cure53 assessment funded by CNCF / The Linux Foundation certify that the Vitess database scaler is secure and robust.
 This very good outcome is achieved by limiting the attack surface, taking appropriate care of user-supplied input with security-driven best practices, as well as - to a certain extent - the usage of the Go language ecosystem.
 A team of five Cure53 testers investigated the software system during a budgeted period of 18 days in February 2019.